 Never shy of big races, Paul Carberry was back in the winning enclosure at the Welsh National at Chepstow in 2013.
 Carberry was a late choice to ride the horse Monbeg Dude and was running at 10/1 odds on the day.

 But he went out and rode the perfect race, sitting right at the back of the race.
 He moved up the field to meet AP McCoy at the last hurdle.
 In an epic battle to the line, Paul Carberry beat the favourite Teaforthree ridden by McCoy by half a length.
 It’s fair to say that Carberry displayed all of his genius in this race, and it has been listed in the top five jump races on numerous occasions.

 After a spectacular career, Paul Carberry sadly announced his retirement in 2016.
 This was due to a long struggle with a leg injury that he picked up in 2015.

 On top of all this racing success, Paul Carberry is quite a talented clothing designer.
 Apparently, the idea came about when Joules Lamb observed the vast amounts of jackets needed to do the job.
 When Joules asked Paul if one jacket could be designed that could do the job of the lot, his response was yes.

 So the PC Jacket was the start of a new direction.
 This followed with them expanding into more and more items, ultimately becoming PC Racewear and racing equipment.

 It’s fair to say that PC Racewear is incredibly popular, so it turns out that the little spark of an idea has turned out perfect for Paul Carberry.

-If you fancy having a bet on this year’s Grand National then try Paddy Power Bookmakers.
+If you fancy having a bet on this year’s Grand National, then try Betfred Bookmakers.